 We are a biopharmaceutical company developing proprietary therapeutics primarily for the treatment of central nervous system ("CNS") disorders.
-Probuphine, which utilizes Titan's proprietary ProNeura long term drug delivery technology, has demonstrated positive results in Phase III testing for treatment of opiate addiction, and the Company is planning to develop this validated sustained drug delivery technology for other potential treatment applications in which conventional treatment is limited by variability in blood drug levels and poor patient compliance.
+Probuphine, which utilizes Titan's proprietary ProNeura long term drug delivery technology, has demonstrated positive results in Phase III testing for treatment of opiate addiction, and this proven sustained drug delivery technology could be used for other potential treatment applications in which conventional treatment is limited by variability in blood drug levels and poor patient compliance.
 Products based on ProNeura technology can provide controlled drug release on an outpatient basis over extended periods of up to 6-12 months.
 Titan also has two other products, gallium maltolate and DITPA, in earlier stages of development.
 Our product development programs focus primarily on large pharmaceutical markets with significant unmet medical needs and commercial potential.
 Our resources are focused primarily on the development of Probuphine for the treatment of opioid addiction.